A Primer

 Those were my last words for about 45 minutes.
 My grandmother was a mild-mannered woman.
 She gave me the nickname “The Politician” after I’d gone into politics, and she called me that until the day she died.
 She was proud of me for going off to college, the first one in our family, but she wasn’t going to listen to nonsense.

 So she and my father staged what I can only call an intervention to bring me back to my senses.
-Indeed someone had talked me into it; any explanation they could think of that I could not possibly mean registering as a Republican, and I needed to fix it.
+Someone had talked me into it; any explanation they could think of that I could not possibly mean registering as a Republican, and I needed to fix it.
 I listened, but I was in and staying.

 The Aftermath